rgriff23/rgriff23.github.io/_posts/2017-05-01-USWNT-NHL-Twitter-popularity.md

 April was a good month for the US Women's Ice Hockey National Team (USWNT).
 In addition to winning their [7th title in 8 years](https://www.usatoday.com/story/sports/hockey/2017/04/07/uswnht-wins-iihf-world-championships-canada/100197176/) at the IIHF World Championships, they negotiated with USA Hockey [to secure](https://www.nytimes.com/2017/03/28/sports/hockey/usa-hockey-uswnt-boycott.html?_r=0) a \$2000 year-round monthly stipend, increased bonuses, a committee for promoting the growth of women’s ice hockey, and the same travel and insurance accommodations as the men’s team.
 Previously, players received only [$1000 per month](http://www.espn.com/espnw/voices/article/18908360/time-usa-hockey-wake-support-women-team) from USA Hockey during the 6 months leading up to the Olympics, despite the fact that players were expected to train year-round.
 The deal was a direct result of the USWNT boycott of the World Championship tournament, and represents a historic victory for women’s sports.

-But some hockey fans just can’t handle it.
-They lash out in the comment sections of articles, littering them with comments such as these:
+But some hockey fans are not impressed.
+They lash out in the comment sections of articles, arguing that the USWNT does not deserve a living wage because they don’t generate enough revenue because people don’t care enough about women’s hockey.

 ___